Kurenai (song): Music videos

 Two music videos for "Kurenai" have been created.
 The first was included on their independently released Xclamation VHS in 1987, before being included on DVD in the X Japan : Complete II box set in 2005.
 Making-of footage for what was advertised as a music video for "Kurenai" was included on the CBS/Sony produced VHS Thanx in 1989.
 However, this footage was used in a music video for the song "Xclamation" on the Shigeki!
 Visual Shock Vol. 2 home video later that year instead.

 The second was directed by Nathan Fox and mainly shot as the band performed live on top of the Kodak Theatre in Hollywood, California in January 2010, it has the sound of the audience added to the audio.

-Commercial performance
+Reception

-It reached number 5 on the Oricon chart, and charted for 39 weeks.
-In 1989, with 133,090 was the 74th best-selling single of the year, and in 1990, with 176,450 was the 67th best-selling single, being certified Gold by RIAJ.
+"Kurenai" reached number five on the Oricon Singles Chart, and charted for 39 weeks.
+In March 1990, it was certified Gold by the RIAJ for sales of 200,000 copies.
+This number doubled in two years, when it was certified Platinum for sales of 400,000 in April 1992.

+"Kurenai" earned X the award for Best New Artist at both the Japan Cable Awards and the All-Japan Cable Broadcasting Awards in 1989.